MichaelGalloway404/RetroGifMaker/README.md

 Give me the frame rate of your desired GIF in secounds: 2

-How large should the final square GIF be: 664
+How large should the final square GIF be ex: 60 will be 60x60 pixels: 664

 Give me the square pixel depth for GIF ex.32 will be 32x32 grainy GIF: 64

 opening camera.

-Press 'c' to start capturing for GIF and 'q' to exit when done.
+Go to CV2 window and press 'c' to start capturing for GIF or 'q' to exit.

 Exiting...